bterwijn/memory_graph/README.md

 data = [ (1, 2), [3, 4], {5, 6}, {7:'seven', 8:'eight'} ]
 memory_graph.show( data, block=True )
 ```
-This shows a graph with the starting point of your 'data' drawn with thick lines, the program blocks until the ENTER key is pressed.
+This shows a graph with the starting point of our 'data' drawn with thick lines, the program blocks until the ENTER key is pressed.

 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/example1.png)

-Alternatively render the graph to an output file of your choosing using for example:
+Alternatively render the graph to an output file of our choosing using for example:
 ```python
 memory_graph.render( data, "my_graph.png" )
 ```